Shipping Demand

 Gross National Product (GNP) = Gross Domestic Product (GDP) + Net Foreign Investment Earnings

-Gross National Product (GNP) and Gross Domestic Product (GDP) are measured in two different ways:
+Gross National Product (GNP) and Gross Domestic Product (GDP) can be measured in two main ways:

 • Current Market Prices